r4stl1n/peca/README.md

 ```
 ##### Intro:
     Peca was designed to help collect key files from linux
     machines after exploitation has occured.
+Originally
+    designed to help with data gathering during the OSCP

+##### Features:
+	* Collects all ssh keys in root/usershome
+	* Collects .bash* related files for same
+	* Collects passwd/shadow files from machine
+	* Collects IPTable data

 ##### Use:

 Simple start the server *Sudo is needed for port 21*